tinsheep/build-your-teamwork-practice-with-teams-and-sharepoint/labs/teams-governance-and-onboarding.md

 ## Prerequisites - Which Modules do you need?

+- MSOnline module
 - Azure AD Preview module
 - Microsoft Teams Powershell module
 - Skype for Business Online PowerShell module

+If this is your first time connecting to Office 365 with PowerShell, you will need to install the MSOnline module.
+Open an elevated Windows PowerShell command prompt (run Windows PowerShell as an administrator).
+Install the MSOnline module with the following command:

+'''PowerShell

+    Install-Module MSOnline

+'''

 Install Azure AD Preview Module - currently, the preview module is required for the Directory Setting Templates.
 For more information see - <https://docs.microsoft.com/en-us/powershell/azure/active-directory/install-adv2?view=azureadps-2.0>